 Customer Service

-These are just some of the ways you can quantify the ROI of wellness technology.
-Perhaps you have other pain points not mentioned here – note them and determine how you can best measure the before and after results.
+These are just some of the ways to quantify the ROI of wellness technology.
+When considering other pain points not mentioned here, simply note them and determine how to best measure the before and after results.

-Similarly to ROI, the Value on Investment (aka VOI) is a common form of measurement in the corporate wellness space; however, does it apply to wellness technology too?
-Sure it does!
+Similar to ROI, the Value on Investment (VOI) is a common form of measurement in the corporate wellness space.
+It applies to wellness technology too.

-So, if VOI measures ‘soft’ initiatives that aren’t easily measurable with dollars or time savings, here are some ways to measure the VOI of wellness technology:
+VOI measures ‘soft’ initiatives that aren’t easily measurable with dollars or time savings.
+Here are some ways to measure the VOI of wellness technology:

 Company Culture / Employee Engagement

-Technology that boosts employee engagement, comradery and enables people to better connect with each other (e.g. teaming up on a health challenge, encouraging office ‘walks’, sharing success stories, etc.) and improve their health ultimately influences company culture in a positive way.
+Technology that boosts employee engagement and comradery, and enables people to better connect with each other (e.g. teaming up on a health challenge, encouraging office ‘walks’, sharing success stories, etc.), and improving their health ultimately influences company culture in a positive way.

 It’s commonly known that the most successful wellness programs include leadership support and involvement.
 If your technology better enables interaction between all levels of employees (e.g. sweating next to the CEO), it helps to remove company hierarchy and facilitates social connection.